Category:

 Early Life

-Steve Ells was born on September 12, 1966 in Indianapolis, Indiana.
-His father worked as a pharmaceutical executive and the family moved to Colorado in Ells' youth.
-He attended Boulder High School and the University of Colorado at Boulder where he received a Bachelor of Arts degree in Art History.
-He also was a member of the Delta Chi fraternity.
-He later decided he was interested in a career in the restaurant industry and enrolled at the Culinary Institute of America in Hyde Park, New York.
-He graduated in 1990.
+Steve Ells was born on September 12, 1966, in Indianapolis, Indiana.
+His father worked as a pharmaceutical executive, and the family later moved to Colorado.
+Ells attended Boulder High School and went on to study art history at the University of Colorado Boulder, where he earned a Bachelor of Arts degree.

 Personal Life